jihunhwang/jihunhwang.github.io/_pages/notes.md

 ## Courses Took at Purdue
 <details open>
-<summary><font size="4">Click to expand</font></summary>
+<summary>Click to collapse</summary>
+<p></p>

-Roughly, Purdue adopts the following course numbering system: 100-499 Undergraduate and <b>500-699 Graduate</b>.
+<p>Roughly, Purdue adopts the following course numbering system: 100-499 Undergraduate and <b>500-699 Graduate</b>.
 Some 400-levels are often cross-listed and open to both undergrads and graduate students.
-See <a href="https://www.purdue.edu/registrar/documents/currentStudents/students/preBannerTranscriptKey.pdf">this</a> for more details.
+See <a href="https://www.purdue.edu/registrar/documents/currentStudents/students/preBannerTranscriptKey.pdf">this</a> for more details.</p>

 <ul>